Digital-Peak/DPDocker/tests/README.md

 ```

 - -j
-  The folder where joomla is cloned into.
+  The folder, relative to the parent directory of the DPDocker installation, where joomla is cloned into.
+It can be also a path to a subfolder, for example when a pr should be tested like `DPDocker/joomla-pr/www/pr/12345`.
 - -php
   The PHP version is optional.
 If it is not set, tests will be run on the latest PHP version.
 - -db